secure-software-engineering/COVA/README.md

 > Eclipse> File> Import > Maven > Existing Maven Projects > *Enter the path to your local repository*  > Finish

 ## Running The Command-Line Tool
-- Make sure you have JAVA 8 installed.
+- Make sure you have JAVA 8 installed and bound Z3.
 - Run the executabl jar with JAVA: ``java -jar cova.jar``.
 ### - Analyze Android Application